tokopedia/gripmock/Readme.md

 <br>
 **Important Note:** Only one rule type is applied at a time.
 If multiple rule types are specified, the first matching rule will be used.
 <br>
-Headers can be specified in the `headers` field of the `input` object:
+Headers can be specified in the `headers` field of the root object:
 <br>
 ```json
 {